 Burdock Root.
 Burdock root is a mild diuretic.
-It increases the production of both urine and sweat, making it useful in treating swelling and fever.
+It increases the production of both urine and sweat when necessary, making it useful in treating swelling and fever.
 Burdock root might play a role in preventing liver damage caused by alcohol, chemicals, or medications.
 The exact reason for this protective effect is not known, but it is thought to involve opposition of a chemical process called oxidation, which occurs in the body as a natural function of metabolism.
-Although oxidation is a natural process, that doesn't mean it isn't harmful to the body!
-One result of oxidation is the release of oxygen free radicals, which are chemicals that may suppress immune function.
+One result of oxidation is the release of free radicals, which are chemicals that may suppress immune function.
 Antioxidants such as burdock may protect body cells from damage caused by oxidation.

 Red Clover.
 Red clover is a source of many valuable nutrients, including: calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin C. Red clover is also one of the richest sources of isoflavones (water-soluble chemicals that act like estrogens and are found in many plants).
 The isoflavones found in red clover have been studied for their effectiveness in treating some forms of cancer.
 It is thought that the isoflavones prevent the proliferation of cancer cells and that they may even destroy cancer cells.

-Sheep Sorrel (including the root).
+Sheep Sorrel including the root.
 Sheep sorrel is a rich source of oxalic acid, sodium, potassium, iron, manganese, phosphorous, beta carotene, and vitamin C. This essiac tea ingredient is a mild diuretic, mild antiseptic, and a mild laxative.
-Our blend contains the sheep sorrel root at 20% root.
+Our essiac blend contains the sheep sorrel root at 20% root.

 Slippery Elm Bark.
 Slippery elm bark has been used as a poultice for cuts and bruises, and also for aching joints due to gout or other causes.
-Besides being an essiac tea ingredient, this herb is used to alleviate sore throats.
-Slippery elm bark is found in many lozenges that claim to soothe throat irritation.
+This herb is not only an essiac tea ingredient - it is used to alleviate sore throats.
+Slippery elm bark is found in many sore throat lozenges.
 Since a sore throat and a cough are often linked, slippery elm bark has also been used in cough remedies.
-This herb also regulates the elimination process of digestion, easing both constipation and diarrhea.
+This herb also regulates digestion, easing both constipation and diarrhea.

 Watercress.
-High in Vitamin C, watercress is used as a general tonic, and its bitter taste is thought to regulate the appetite and improve digestion.
-It can be used to alleviate nervous conditions, constipation, and liver disorders.
+Rich in Vitamin C, watercress is used as a general tonic, and its bitter taste is thought to regulate the appetite and improve digestion.
+It can be used to alleviate conditions of the nervous system, constipation, and liver disorders.
 Watercress is a popular cough and bronchitis remedy.
 It contains a remarkable substance called rhein, which appears to inhibit the growth of pathogenic bacteria in the intestines.
 It is believed that rhein is also effective against Candida albicans (yeast infection), fever and inflammation, and pain.